 - Behavior: The behavior of a bird can offer clues to its identity.
 Both of these accipiters may ambush prey by flying nearby, or they may perch and wait for unwary prey to approach.
 Sharp-shinned hawks, however, prefer to perch in trees or bushes, while Cooper’s hawks will perch frequently on poles or fences.

 - Range: Unfortunately for identification purposes, both types of hawks overlap almost completely in their range.
-Sharp-shinned hawks, however, can be found further north and south – even as far as Alaska and Central America – and they are much more common in backyards than Cooper’s hawks.
+Sharp-shinned hawks, however, can be found further north and south, even as far as Alaska and Central America, and they are much more common in yards and gardens than Cooper’s hawks.

 Accipiter Identification Tips

-When a hawk visits your backyard, you may only have a few moments to successfully identify the species.
-For sharp-shinned and Cooper’s hawks, focus on the bird’s size, the size of the head, the size of the legs and the length of the tail for the most valuable field marks, but don’t jump to conclusions based on only one or two marks or a very brief sighting.
-Instead, enjoy the challenge of identifying a backyard hawk and use every observation opportunity as another chance to practice distinguishing between these two confusing species.
-With time, practice and persistence, you will soon be able to identify nearly any accipiter.
+When a hawk visits your yard, you may only have a few moments to successfully identify the species.
+For sharp-shinned and Cooper’s hawks, focus on the bird’s size, the size of the head, the size of the legs, and the length of the tail for the most valuable field marks, but don’t jump to conclusions based on only one or two marks or a very brief sighting.
+Instead, enjoy the challenge of identifying a hawk and use every observation opportunity as another chance to practice distinguishing between these two confusing species.
+With time, practice, and persistence, you will soon be able to identify nearly any accipiter.

 Cooper's and Sharp-Shinned Hawk Quick Reference

 |Proportions||Wide shoulders, narrow hips||Barrel-shaped|